The Town That Dreaded Sundown (2014 film)

 The Town That Dreaded Sundown is a 2014 American slasher film and serves as a metafictional sequel to the 1976 film of the same name.
 Directed by Alfonso Gomez-Rejon in his feature-length directorial debut, the film was written by Roberto Aguirre-Sacasa and produced by Jason Blum and Ryan Murphy.
 The film stars Addison Timlin, Travis Tope, Spencer Treat Clark, Veronica Cartwright and Gary Cole and was one of the last films of Ed Lauter and Edward Herrmann before their deaths in October 2013 and December 2014, respectively.

 The project was initially planned as remake of the 1976 film of the same name, with Gomez-Rejon directing it from a screenplay written by Aguirre-Sacasa and produced by Jason Blum through its Blumhouse Productions banner, alongside American Horror Story co-creator Ryan Murphy.
 However, it was conceived as a sequel, with several elements and references from the original.
-Filming in Texarkana began Monday, June 17, 2013 and ended in the early morning of June 20, 2013.
+The parts of the film that were shot in Texarkana only took three days, from June 17 to June 20, 2013.

 The Town That Dreaded Sundown was theatrically released on October 16, 2014, by Orion Pictures.
 The film had grossed only $120,459 in its initial release and received mixed-to-positive reviews from critics, who praised its production values, visuals and performances, but criticized its screenplay, unoriginality, and character development.
-As of February 2019, the film has grossed over $100k through video sales.

 Plot

-On October 31, 2013, in the city of Texarkana, the local drive-in theater is hosting the Halloween annual showing of the 1976 film The Town That Dreaded Sundown, based on the true story of the Phantom Killer who murdered several people in Texarkana in 1946.
-Corey Holland and Jami Lerner leave to talk and kiss but The Phantom kills Corey, and tells Jami, "This is for Mary.
+A drive-in theater in the city of Texarkana, Arkansas hosts the Halloween annual showing of The Town That Dreaded Sundown, the 1976 film based on the Phantom Killer responsible for several murders in Texarkana in 1946.
+After lovers Corey Holland and Jami Lerner leave the theater, the Phantom kills Corey and tells Jami "This is for Mary.
 Make them remember."

-Two days before Thanksgiving, Kendra Collins-Thompson and her boyfriend, Daniel Torrens, are killed by the Phantom while having sex at a motel.
-The Phantom calls Jami with Corey's phone, telling her, "I'm going to do it again and again until you make them remember."
-She decides to tell her police escort, Deputy Foster.
-She is helped with her research into the killings by former classmate Nick Strain.
+Two days before Thanksgiving, Kendra Collins-Thompson and her boyfriend Daniel Torrens are killed by the Phantom while having sex at a motel.
+The Phantom calls Jami with Corey's phone, urging her to "make them remember."
+Jami informs her police escort, Deputy Foster, and research the killings with the help of former classmate Nick Strain.
 Texas Ranger Lone Wolf Morales takes over the investigation.

-Jami receives an email from the Phantom and takes it to the police.
+Jami receives an email supposedly from the Phantom and takes it to the police.
 Nick asks Jami to a vigil for the Phantom victims.
-There, a suicidal teenager shows up dressed as the Phantom and is killed, causing the townspeople to believe the murderer is actually dead.
-However, band members Johnny and Roy go to a junkyard to experiment sexually, where they are attacked by the real Phantom.
-The Phantom recreates the trombone weapon from the original film.
-Johnny is shot to death and Roy is stabbed.
+There, a teenager dressed up as the Phantom is killed, causing the townspeople to believe the murderer is dead.
+At a junkyard, band members Johnny and Roy hook up and are attacked by the Phantom, who fatally shoots Johnny and stabs Roy.